ryanpwaldon/wallet-tracker/README.md

 # Wallet Tracker

-Tracks NFT sales of notable wallets.
+Monitors NFT activity on notable wallets.
 Uses Airtable for DB (for easy editing), and sends notifications via Slack.